 Toronto stands as the largest media market in Canada, it boasts the world-renowned Royal Ontario Museum, the massive Art Gallery of Ontario, the Soulpepper Theatre Company, the Toronto Symphony Orchestra, and now a premiere international short film festival.

 Toronto International Short Film Festival has announced this year’s Festival dates as 12 – 14, November 2014.
 Taking place at the Carlton Cinema complex in the heart of downtown Toronto.
-The 2014 Festival will expand from a 2-day to a 3-day Festival.

 Toronto Shorts Fest provides a showcase for the best short-form cinema and its creators in the world.
 We feel that short form cinema and its creators should have their own premier film festival in Toronto deserving similar recognition given to the feature film and its creators.
 The heart of the festival will be our quality and scope of extraordinary film programming.